goschtl/zope/bluebream/website/docs/v1.0/glossary.rst

   Zope
     A `developer community`_ which has created many frameworks and Python libraries.
-The term Zope originally refered to :term:`Zope 2`.
+The term Zope originally referred to :term:`Zope 2`.

   Zope Component Architecture
     `Zope Component Architecture`_ (ZCA) is a Python